-Membership is made up of three parts: five Leaders of London local authorities, the Mayor and four Mayoral appointees and five senior representatives from the Health Sector in the capital from NHS England, Public Health England, the London-wide Clinical Commissioning Council – representing London Clinical Commissioning Groups (CCGs), one of the London Academic Health Sciences Network Director and the London Clinical Senate.
+Membership is made up of three parts: three Leaders of London local authorities, the Mayor and Deputy Mayor and three senior representatives from the Health Sector in the capital from NHS England, Public Health England, and the London-wide Clinical Commissioning Council – representing London Clinical Commissioning Groups (CCGs).

-For more information including the minutes and papers of the meetings please visit the London Health Board website.
+For more information including the minutes and papers of the meetings from 2013 to 2014 please visit the London Health Board website.